MiguelNiblock/Portfolio/projects/luminoldsdetector.md

 As an example of how useful this module can be in a real world application, let us consider the following notebook.
 These cells were extracted as a section from another module, which requires outlier removal as part of its internal functionality.

-In this example, we pass our DataFrame "ts_inter" (time-series interpolated) through LuminolDSDetector.
+In this example, we pass our DataFrame "ts_inter" (time-series interpolated) through the module.
 We then set the anomaly score threshold to 3 and identify our anomalies.
 We then configure a plot by generating scaled values based on the severity of each anomaly, to later use as visual indicators in the plot.
 After confirming that our plot satisfactorily flags anomalies, we remove them by their index position.

 <iframe class="jupyter" src="Drop_outliers-styled.html" width="100%" height="400" style="border:1px solid black;">
             </iframe>